etcd-io/etcd/Documentation/proxy.md

 While etcd proxies therefore do not need to be given the `advertise-client-urls` option, as they retrieve this configuration from the cluster, this implies that `initial-cluster` must be set correctly for every proxy, and the `advertise-client-urls` option must be set correctly for every non-proxy, first-order cluster peer.
 Otherwise, requests to any etcd proxy would be forwarded improperly.
 Take special care not to set the `advertise-client-urls` option to URLs that point to the proxy itself, as such a configuration will cause the proxy to enter a loop, forwarding requests to itself until resources are exhausted.
 To correct either case, stop etcd and restart it with the correct URLs.

-[This example Procfile](https://github.com/coreos/etcd/blob/master/Procfile) illustrates the difference in the etcd peer and proxy command lines used to configure and start a cluster with one proxy under the [goreman process management utility](https://github.com/mattn/goreman).
+[This example Procfile][procfile] illustrates the difference in the etcd peer and proxy command lines used to configure and start a cluster with one proxy under the [goreman process management utility][goreman].

 To summarize etcd proxy startup and peer discovery: